auth0/docs/articles/server-platforms/java-spring-security-mvc/01-login.md

 We need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
 For that, we'll use the `Auth0CallbackHandler` provided by the SDK.

-Define a new Controller, configure it to use the `auth0.loginCallback` endpoint, and inherit from `Auth0CallbackHandler`.
+We have to define a new Controller, configure it to use the `auth0.loginCallback` endpoint, and inherit from `Auth0CallbackHandler`.

 Create a new `CallbackController.java` file and set the following contents: